 - What treatment options are available for this condition?

-- What self-care steps are likely to improve my symptoms?
+- What self-care steps might improve my symptoms?

-- Do you have any educational materials I can take with me or any websites you recommend?
+- Do you have educational materials I can have?
+What websites do you recommend?

 - Where can I find a support group for people with restless legs syndrome?